Pawnflake/nym/documentation/docs/src/nodes/mix-node-setup.md

 ```
 sudo ufw allow 1789,1790,8000,22,80,443/tcp
-# check the status of the firewall
-sudo ufw status
 ```

 For more information about your mix node's port configuration, check the [mix node port reference table](./mix-node-setup.md#mixnode-port-reference) below.